Original Issuance Date: March 10, 2020

 1. Purpose of Guidelines

-This guideline provides questions for UW universities to consider when planning a UW System Collaborative (HLC Consortial) program.
+This guideline provides information on items for UW universities to consider when deciding whether to eliminate an academic degree program.

 2. Publishing Office(s)

-The UW System Office of Academic Programs & Faculty Advancement is the publishing office, in collaboration with UW Extended Campus.
-This guideline will affect the UW university faculty, instructional academic staff, faculty senates, provosts’ offices, and UW Extended Campus.
+The UW System Office of Academic Programs & Faculty Advancement is the publishing office.
+This guideline will affect the UW university faculty, instructional academic staff, faculty senates, and provosts’ offices.

 3. Affected Stakeholders on Campus

-The program developers at the UW universities and UW Extended Campus offices will be actively adhering to this guideline.
+The provosts’ offices will be actively adhering to this guideline.
 The guideline will be shared with the program planning liaisons and provosts via an email communication.
 A link to the guideline will be posted on www.wisconsin.edu/program-planning/.

 4. Primary Responsibility